2.7.- Writing a story

 As the plane flew lower, Lou saw the golden beaches of the island below.
 The sun was shining brightly and he said to the woman next to him, “I’m so excited about my holidays!”

-In terms of good language, I used past continuous (was shining), which we use to say what was happening in the background or at the same time as our main events.
+In terms of good language, it is advisable the use of the past continuous (was shining), which we use to say what was happening in the background or at the same time as our main events.
 I also included an adverb (brightly) and an adjective (golden), which makes an action more interesting, and there is some direct speech (“I’m so excited about my holidays!”).
 This brings the reader closer to the characters compared to indirect or reported speech.

 Main paragraphs